wdi-sf-march-2014/notes/rspec/rspec_tests_revised.md

 * <h3> Go back to edit your program after a period of time, you can review the tests to see how the program is supposed to work. </h3>

 * <h3> You can refactor you code with some degree of assuance that your program still works. </h3>

-* <h3> For every new edit you want to release, you don't want to have to test all the buttons and links in you web site</h3>
+* <h3> For every new edit you want to release, you don't want to have to test all the buttons and links in you web site.</h3>

-* <h3> On a project team, you write code that could break someone else's code.</h3>
+* <h3> On a project team, you could write code that could break someone else's code.</h3>

-* <h3> On a project team, someone writes code that could break your code.</h3>
+* <h3> On a project team, someone else could write code that could break your code.</h3>

 ## Test Driven Development Flow:

 ### Mantra: Red, Green, Refactor